masoncfrancis/chatgpt-test/README.md

 ### Start the application

-To start the project server, run this command from the project folder root (replacing `python3` with `python` as necessary for your installation):
+To start the program, run this command from the project folder root (replacing `python3` with `python` as necessary for your installation):

 ```
 python3 main.py